On the problem of filling by a Poincar\'e-Einstein metric in dimension 4: Introduction and statement of results

 One of the significant features of CCE manifolds $(X, \ g^+)$ is that the metric $g^+$ is ``canonically" associated with the conformal structure $[\hat g]$ defined on the boundary $\partial X$, where $\hat g = g|_{T\partial X}$. $(\partial X, \ [\hat g])$ is called the conformal infinity of the conformal compact manifold $(X, \ g^+)$.
 There is great interest in the research fields of both Mathematics and Theoretical Physics to understand the correspondences between CCE manifolds $(X, \ g^+)$ and their conformal infinity $(\partial X, \ [\hat g])$, which becomes a central topic of research after the introduction of AdS/CFT in Theoretical Physics by Maldacena \cite{Mald-1, Mald-2, Mald} and Witten \cite{Wi}.

 There are many open questions in this field of research.
 One of the central ones is the problem of "existence" of conformal fill-in: Given a compact closed Riemannian manifold $(M^n, h)$, when does there exist some CCE manifold $X^{n+1}$ and metric $g^+$ such that $ h= \rho^2 g^+|_M $ for some defining function $\rho$ on $X^{n+1}$?
 We call such a metric $g^+$ a conformal CCE filling of $h$.
-Progress made on the problem includes the pioneering work of Graham-Lee \cite{GL}, where they showed that in the model example $(B^{n+1}, S^n, g^{H})$, $g^H $ being the hyperbolic metric; There exists an {\it asymptotically small} neighborhood $\mathfrak U$ of the canonical metric $h_c$ on $S^n$ so that any $h \in \mathfrak U$ allows a conformal filling $g^+$, which exists in a neighborhood of $g^H$ on $B^{n+1}$.
-We remark that the existence result of Graham-Lee was established via some implicit function theorem, thus the size of $\mathfrak U$ is asymptotically small and is not explicit.
+Progress made on the problem includes the pioneering work of Graham-Lee \cite{GL}, where they showed that in the model example $(B^{n+1}, S^n, g^{H})$, $g^H $ being the hyperbolic metric; there exists a neighborhood $\mathfrak U$ of the canonical metric $h_c$ on $S^n$ so that any $h \in \mathfrak U$ allows a conformal filling $g^+$, which exists in a neighborhood of $g^H$ on $B^{n+1}$.
+We remark that the existence result of Graham-Lee is a perturbation result, which was verified via the implicit function theorem.\\

 On the other hand, there are also non-existence results (for example \cite{CGJQ,GH,GHS}).
 In addition, there is also the famous non-uniqueness result of Hawking-Page \cite{HP}; where they showed that $(M= S^1 \times S^3, h)$, where $h$ denotes a scale of the product metric, allows different CCE fillings by two topologically different spaces $X_i$'s, $i= 1, 2 $, $X_1 = S^1 \times B^3 $ and $X_2 = B^2 \times S^2$, and on $X_2$, there exist two CCE fill-in metrics (the Ads-Schwarzschild metrics) which are not diffeomorphic to each other.
 For the general existence and uniqueness problems, we refer the reader to the introduction part of the recent article by Chang-Yang-Zhang \cite{CYZ} for a brief review.